 In the spring of 2016, DTE Energy broke ground on its Lapeer Solar Park, which was at the time the largest solar array east of the Mississippi River.
-Now that the 200,000-panel solar park is operation, solar energy makes up 7% of DTE’s renewable energy generation portfolio.
+Now that the 200,000-panel solar park is in operation, solar energy makes up 7% of DTE’s renewable energy generation portfolio.
 Said another way, DTE’s solar projects can produce enough clean energy to power 14,000 homes.

 Why did DTE take on a project of this scope when its previous solar arrays were much smaller?
 Why is this project so important to DTE?